-- Survey results revealed a significant lack of awareness among community members regarding Inborn Errors of Metabolism (IEMs). - There is an urgent need to adopt innovative strategies that go beyond traditional health education methods. - Social media can serve as a powerful platform for disseminating interactive awareness content, such as short videos using simple language and engaging visuals. - Educational applications targeting children and families can be developed, featuring interactive games and quizzes. - Storytelling is a powerful method for raising awareness.
-Sharing real-life stories of individuals affected by IEMs helps create an emotional connection with the audience. - Augmented Reality and Virtual Reality offer immersive learning experiences.
-Virtual Reality and Augmented Reality align with current digital trends and contribute to more engaging and effective education.

-• Collaboration with streaming platforms or television series can help raise awareness, as dramas or documentaries may spark public interest, stimulate conversations, and encourage people to take these conditions more seriously.
+- Survey results revealed a significant lack of awareness among community members regarding Inborn Errors of Metabolism (IEMs). - There is an urgent need to adopt innovative strategies that go beyond traditional health education methods. - Efforts should be directed toward enhancing health education and increasing public understanding of these rare and complex disorders. - Social media can serve as a powerful platform for disseminating interactive awareness content, such as short videos using simple language and engaging visuals. - Educational applications targeting children and families can be developed, featuring interactive games and quizzes. - Storytelling is a powerful method for raising awareness. - Sharing real-life stories of individuals affected by IEMs helps create an emotional connection with the audience. - Entertaining school workshops can play a key role in early education. - Interactive activities and educational theatrical performances can present scientific concepts in a memorable and impactful way. - Augmented Reality and Virtual Reality offer immersive learning experiences, Virtual Reality and Augmented Reality align with current digital trends and contribute to more engaging and effective education. - Collaboration with streaming platforms or television series can help raise awareness, as dramas or documentaries may spark public interest, stimulate conversations, and encourage people to take these conditions more seriously. additionally, cooperation between key stakeholders such as the Ministry of Health, the Ministry of Media, and other relevant authorities is essential to ensure effective messaging. - Official support through government platforms can boost community engagement and enhance the impact of awareness campaigns. - Integrating modern and innovative approaches with government and media collaboration can build comprehensive health awareness.